-In 2016, and for the first time, we re-wetted a 37-hectare former extraction site in Lithuania and returned this area to the state.
-Initial projects aimed at rehabilitating former extraction sites are also in preparation at other locations in the Baltic region and Ireland.
-Here, we will seek to put into practice innovative approaches to peatland restoration that provide additional in Braunschweig, an extensive Sphagnum-farming project has been underway since the summer of 2015.
+In close collaboration with the University of Hanover and the Thünen Institute in Braunschweig, an extensive Sphagnum-farming project has been underway since the summer of 2015.
 By the end of 2016, a total of 10 hectares of former extraction areas had been prepared for the cultivation of peat moss on black peat.
-The special moss required for the project - namely, moss obtained from peat hummocks was removed from semi-natural moorland and then distributed over already re-wetted sites or sites earmarked for re-wetting.
+The special moss required for the project - namely, moss obtained from peat hummocks - was removed from semi-natural moorland and then distributed over already re-wetted sites or sites earmarked for re-wetting.
 This necessitated our obtaining full approval from the relevant authorities to ensure that the project meets the highest environmental standards.

 The aim of this effort, funded with resources from the federal state of Lower Saxony, is to achieve Sphagnum growth that is reproducible under specific conditions.
-This moss could, in the future, be primarily used in the restoration of former peat extraction sites, provided that the high costs is being developed on part of the area as a source of peat mosses for future sites under restoration.
+This moss could, in the future, be primarily used in the restoration of former peat extraction sites, provided that the high costs involved are apportioned appropriately.
+For this purpose, a 'Sphagnum bank' is being developed on part of the area as a source of peat mosses for future sites under restoration.
 The rest of the area will serve as a 'laboratory' in which biomass growth and the resistance of the various cultivated moss species are to be tested.
 Any changes over time in biodiversity on the sites in question, and in greenhouse gas emissions, will be scientifically investigated by the University of Hanover and the Thünen Institute.
 This project is, concurrently, sharing experience with the Canadian Sphagnum Peat Moss Association (CSPMA) which is engaged in similar efforts.
 The International Peatland Society (IPS) is also involved, pooling the findings of such projects and subjecting them to further scientific analysis.

 The project's original aim of developing a renewable resource for substrate production will, as of 2017, not be pursued for the time being.
-Although trials have now confirmed that peat moss is indeed very much suitable as a
+Although trials have now confirmed that peat moss is indeed very much suitable as a substrate constituent, other key issues must first be resolved concerning: